Save scheduled tasks locally, so your robot can update them just like it does skills

 Drop this file somewhere in your robot assistant workspace and ask your robot to read it.
 Then walk through these steps together:

-1. Tell your robot to create a Scheduled Tasks/ folder in your workspace (or whatever name you prefer).
+1. Tell your robot to create a Scheduled Tasks/ folder in your workspace (or whatever name you prefer — some people use ZZZinternal/Scheduled Tasks/ to keep it out of the way).

-3. Ask your robot to create a matching skill file for each task that has real procedure logic in it.
-If you already have a skill file for that task, ask your robot to move any logic from the task prompt into the skill file.
+3. Ask your robot to audit each task for inline logic.
+For any task that has real procedure logic baked into the server-side prompt (rather than pointing to a skill file), ask your robot to move that logic into a skill file.
+If you already have a skill file for that task, it should merge the logic there.
 For simple tasks (like “check a webpage for changes”), skip this — they can stay self-contained.

-6. Ask your robot to update your skill index so each skill that has a scheduled task notes which task it’s connected to.
+6. Ask your robot to update your skill index (if you have one, or any equivalent reference list) so each skill that has a scheduled task notes which task it’s connected to.

 What you’ll need to customize